KomodoPlatform/Documentation.rst.old/docs/source/cc/book-jl/chapter02.rst

 *******************************
-Chapter 02 - CC contract basics
+Chapter 02 - CC Contract Basics
 *******************************

 Each CC contract has an eval code, this is just an arbitrary number that is associated with a specific CC contract.
 The details about a specific CC contract are all determined by the validation logic, that is ultimately what implements a CC contract.